Tuesday, February 27, 2023 3:30 - 5:30 p.m.

 No marriage shall be contracted between persons who are nearer of kin than second cousins, except that marriage may be contracted between first cousins where the female has attained the age of 55 years.

 Both applicants must appear in person to swear, or affirm, that all of the information provided on the application is correct.
-For the health and safety of all involved, appointments are for applicants only (and interpreters where necessary).

 How to obtain Birth or Death Certificates: